3gpp-RAG-app/source_data_to_db/README.md

 ## Introduction of the repository

-This is the data process part of a company-oriented-project, the aim is to "Define and develop a market-leading 3GPP CR analytics application MVP(minimum viable product)".
+This is the data process part of a company-oriented-project, the project aim is to "Define and develop a market-leading 3GPP CR analytics application MVP(minimum viable product)".
 This repository includes three folders each responsible for a specific purpose.

 - **1_mkd_from_docx**,the script used to convert the word file to mark down file.
 - **2_Json_chunks**,the script used to chunk the mark down file into small pices.